.

 I always recommend shoelaces over velcro closure for children who need to wear orthotics inside their shoes.
 Shoelaces provide better support and stability, and help keep the orthotic in place better than shoes with velcro closure.
 Shoelaces also lock and support your kids’ heels.

 There is actually a shoe tying method I use to tie shoes for children who wear orthotics.
-Go to the link below:

 How to Order the Correct Shoe Size Online?

-In that article I help parents determine their child’s exact foot length and whether the child has narrow, medium, wide, or extra wide feet.
+If you are unsure of your child’s foot shape and length, I suggest that you read the article with the guidance on how to measure your kid’s foot.
+In this article, I help parents determine their child’s exact foot length and whether the child has narrow, medium, wide, or extra wide feet.
 I also will be able to tell you whether your child has a high instep or not.

 Are Any Other Shoe Choices Available?

-Do not hesitate to contact me if you are having trouble finding a particular shoe for your child with flat feet.
+Do not hesitate to contact me via email if you are having trouble finding a particular shoe for your child with flat feet.
 I have fitted dress shoes, sandals, and winter boots for children with flat feet so I will be able to show you the most supportive styles:

 How to Figure Out if Your is Child Flat-Footed? – Find Out in 2 Steps!